 Also in Supernatural, Castiel is named after an angel who in lore helps people who travel a lot and is an angel of Thursday.
 The Winchester boys travel a lot, and guess what day the show aired at the time?

-Crowley does this again with Castiel when he mentions that Cas is the angel of Thursday and today wasn't his day.
+Crowley does this again with Castiel when he mentions that Cas is the angel of Thursday and today isn't his day.
 During that season, Supernatural switched to Friday nights.

 In the Season 2 episode "Hollywood Babylon," Sam remarks that the (strangely overcast) weather in L.A. is "practically Canadian."
 Supernatural is of course shot in Vancouver, Canada.